Haj pilgrims risk health with unlicensed head shaves

-MENA, Saudi Arabia (Reuters) - Every year hundreds of part-time, unlicensed barbers flock to the holy city of Mena to shave the heads of pilgrims observing the last step in performing the haj as desired by the Prophet Mohammad.
+MENA, Saudi Arabia, Oct 16 (Reuters) - Every year hundreds of part-time, unlicensed barbers flock to the holy city of Mena to shave the heads of pilgrims observing the last step in performing the haj as desired by the Prophet Mohammad.

 “I‘m shaving my head because this is what the Prophet asked us to do, and it’s really hot now, so having a shaved head isn’t a bad idea,” said Yemeni Mohamed Hassan, as he crouched on the ground under a barber’s razor.